-Warriors in World War I: Sikh Art and Heritage is organized by Phoenix Art Museum.
+Warriors of World War I: Sikh Art and Heritage is organized by Phoenix Art Museum.
 This exhibition is made possible through the generosity of the Sikh Heritage Fund.

 Interested in coming as a group?
 For group sales information, click here.